GregoryCarberry/GregoryCarberry.github.io/case-studies/well-architected-static-site.md

 ## Overview

+I built this project to practise designing a production-ready static site on AWS using Infrastructure as Code.

+Rather than simply hosting files in S3, the focus was on applying AWS Well-Architected principles from the start — prioritising security, reproducibility, regional correctness, and cost awareness.

-This project delivers a secure, scalable, and cost-efficient static website hosted on AWS.
-It was built as a practical implementation of the AWS Well-Architected Framework using production-grade services: S3, CloudFront, ACM, Route 53, WAF, and Terraform.
+The result is a fully reproducible static hosting architecture using S3, CloudFront, WAF, ACM, Route 53, and Terraform.

-The objective was to design a production-aligned static hosting architecture prioritising security, automation, regional correctness, and maintainability — not just basic functionality.

 ---